 The parallelisation within a CPU is generally largely exploited by the compiler.
 However, the programmer does have some control over the efficiency of the parallelisation, as described above; depending on the CPU architecture, the inner loop should perhaps be small or very large in order to gain maximum performance.
-It is also sometimes necessary (usually more so for a vector CPU) for the programmer to add directives (hints to the compiler, often describing data dependencies) in the code to enable the compiler to make the correct decision on how to pipeline the work in the inner loop.
+It is also sometimes necessary (usually more so for a vector CPU) for the programmer to add directives (hints to the compiler, often describing data dependencies) in the code to enable the compiler to make the correct decision on how to parallelise the work in the inner loop.
+In addition, for accelerator architectures the movement of data between host and accelerator must be managed by the programmer.